Action of 11 November 1779

-The action of 11 November 1779 was a minor naval engagement between the British Royal Naval frigate and the Spanish frigate Santa Margarita off Lisbon during the Anglo-Spanish War.
+The action of 11 November 1779 was fought between the Royal Navy frigate and the Spanish Navy frigate Santa Margarita off Lisbon during the American Revolutionary War.

-On 11 November, Captain Alexander Graeme in Tartar, belonging to the squadron under Commodore George Johnstone, was off Lisbon when he sighted the Spanish 38-gun frigate Santa Margarita.
+On 11 November, Captain Alexander Graeme in Tartar, which was part of a squadron under Commodore George Johnstone, was off Lisbon when he sighted the 38-gun Spanish frigate Santa Margarita.
 Tartar, with the wind behind her, caught up and engaged the Spanish vessel.
-After around two hours of fighting Santa Marguerita was almost dismasted when her captain decided to strike her colours.
+After around two hours of fighting Santa Margarita was almost dismasted when her captain Andrés de Viana decided to strike the colours.

-Santa Margarita was added to the Royal Navy under her existing name as a 12-pounder 36-gun frigate.
+Santa Margarita was subsequently commissioned into the British navy under her existing name as a 36-gun frigate.
 She had a very long career, serving until 1836.